endygamedev/party-parrot/README.md

 <h4>Change speed</h4>

-Speed can vary from 1 to 15, where 1 is the fastest speed and 15 is the slowest.<br>
+Speed can vary from 1 to 15, where 1 is the fastest speed and 15 is the slowest<br>
-Default value is 8.
+Default value is 8

 ```bat
 $ parrot -s 12